abetusk/scratch/notes/Skew-Approaches.md

 * Look at the complement or dual
 * Enumerate small examples and test cases
 * Find a counterexample
-* Run a small experiment to validate your idea
+* Run a small experiment to validate or disprove your idea
+* Write pseudo-code
+* Document your progress and obstacles
+* Ask for help

+Notes
+---

+sideways
+diverging
+eccentric
+arcane
+orphic
+licht
+generating
+characteristic

+designs
+tactics
+functions

 License
 ---